by Linda Barth

 She stands and puts her empty mug on the table by the brazier.
 She bends to pick up a basket of the babies’ clean clothing and bedding.
 Then, she turns back to look at me.
 “And remember, Lena, we can’t know what lies ahead for us – nobody can predict the future.
 But I promise, even though there will be hard times, things always get better.”

-I stand and grab a second basket, my heart is lighter than it’s been in a very long time.
-I believe her, I really do, but I can’t help thinking that I hope she’s right, not just for me, but for herself and everyone else, too.
-I guess we’ll just have to wait and see what happens.
+As I stand and grab a second basket, my heart is lighter than it’s been in a very long time.
+I believe her, I really do, but I guess we’ll just have to wait and see what happens.

-I go to the nursery to spend a few precious minutes with my sleepy baby, and I promise her that tomorrow night she’ll be back with me, sleeping in her own cradle.
+I spend a few precious hours with my baby, and I promise her that tomorrow night she’ll be back with me, sleeping in her own cradle.
 I make sure Sarah knows I’ll be on nursery duty first thing in the morning, then I start walking back to my chamber.
 It turned out to be a good day, tiring but so much better than I’d expected.
 No one said anything at all to make me think they know what really happened.
 Olivia was right.
 We’re all more concerned with our own problems than with anyone else’s.

 Even at dinner, when I saw a few people I hadn’t seen earlier, no one treated me any differently than they had before.
 At least, it seemed that way.
 So, after tonight, I’m going to make sure that secret stays buried.

-I still want to find a time to tell Father thank you for what he did for me.
+I still want to find a time to thank Father for what he did for me.
 He should know how much I appreciate it.
 I don’t think he likes to tell lies, but then he didn’t actually tell one for me.
 I did have to take care of a few things Above, and I did come back, just like he said.

 No. I have to stop thinking like that.
 He knew what I’d been when he let me come Below to stay, but he forgave me, he trusted me to be a better person, just like he’s trusted a lot of the other people down here.
 He’s still giving me a chance to get past the mistakes I made, even though there were some really bad ones.